harshitjuneja/harshitjuneja/README.md

 - 👋 Hi, I’m @harshitjuneja
-- 👀 I’m interested in Learning patterns from data and using them to find opportunities that add value.
+- 👀 I’m interested in Learning patterns from data and using them to help organizations find opportunities to make money/make their systems better.
 - 🌱 I’m currently learning about models that can estimate the true nature of data.
 - 💞️ I’m looking to collaborate on projects that would build on our skills or those that leverage existing skills to build something valuable to everyone.
 - 📫 How to reach me : junejaharshit01@gmail.com